OT Visa Sponsorship Jobs in Louisiana

 Which companies sponsor visas for OTs in Louisiana?

 Ochsner Health, LCMC Health, Willis-Knighton Health System, and Franciscan Missionaries of Our Lady Health System are among the larger Louisiana employers with documented histories of sponsoring international healthcare workers.
-Skilled nursing chains operating statewide, including facilities under national operators, also regularly sponsor OTs through the H-1B and EB-3 pathways when qualified U.S. candidates are unavailable.
+Skilled nursing chains operating statewide, including facilities under national operators, also regularly sponsor OTs through the H-1B visa and EB-3 pathways when qualified U.S. candidates are unavailable.

 Which visa types are most common for OT roles in Louisiana?